chausies/suthsung/design.md

 ## Communication

 Communication is done on a PeerJS channel with a chosen `peerjs_id`.

-If Alice wants to invite Bob to a room (in which she is allowed to), she has two options.
-* Randomly generate a 5-character `pin`.
-Alice communicates this `pin` to Bob by other means (preferably, in person), and then they both go to the channel `peerjs_id = HASH(pin)`, where Alice can offer her invite.
-* If Alice is already on a channel with Bob (because of another room they're together in), then she could simply send him the invite there.
-More particulars on the invite are below in the **Sync Request** section.

 Communication in `room`s is very decentralized.
 When in a room together, Alice and Bob will very selectively communicate (see below in the